egil10/chords/docs/CONTRIBUTING.md

 ### Adding New Chord Voicings

-The chord dictionary is in `js/chord-dictionary.js`.
-To add a new voicing:
+Chord voicings are managed through the guitar-engine dictionary generator.
+To add new voicings:

+**Option 1: Using the dictionary generator (recommended)**

+1. Add new shape templates to the appropriate file in `guitar-engine/shapes/`
+2. Run `node guitar-engine/generate-dictionary.js` to regenerate the dictionary
+3. Copy the generated dictionary to `js/chord-dictionary.js`

+**Option 2: Manual addition (for quick tests)**

+1. Open `js/chord-dictionary.js`
-1. Find the chord entry (e.g., `'C': { type: 'major', ... }`)
+2. Find the chord entry (e.g., `'C': { type: 'major', ... }`)
-2. Add a new position to the `positions` array:
+3. Add a new position to the `positions` array:

 ```javascript
 { frets: [fret6, fret5, fret4, fret3, fret2, fret1], root: rootString }